Sail and Sleep on a Tall Ship

 These are among the most demanding operations that take place on board a vessel.
 It takes the full cooperation of all onboard to accomplish these maneuvers safely and efficiently.
 Make sure that you understand your responsibilities during these times.

 Food, Water, and Ship’s Supplies

-Your group will be providing the food and beverages for the week.
-The fresh water tanks holds over 400 gallons.
+Your group (Adventure Voyaging) will be providing a few meals and beverages over the weekend.
+The fresh water tanks hold over 400 gallons.
 This is enough water if it is not wasted.
 It is very important not to waste water by leaving a faucet on longer than necessary.

-The Captain will assign sleeping locations for the crew in keeping with the needs of the ship.
-The remaining sleeping locations will be divided among the participants by any method you choose so long as all agree the method is fair to all concerned.
-The Captain will determine the times for preparing beds, turning out lights, and quiet ship (no more talking).
-During the day all personal gear must be properly stowed, not scattered about the ship.
+The Captain will assign sleeping locations for the working crew.
+The two main sections of the ship are for the AV participants.
+Bunks allocated by any method so long as all agree the method is fair to all concerned.
+The Captain will let you know the general schedule.
+During the day all personal gear must be properly stowed.

 Shore side Activities

 Once we get to our destination there are a variety of activities possible.
 Most of the anchorages in the offshore islands afford interesting and spectacular hikes to match the abilities of the participants.